 8. Keep Track of Implementation

-Keeping track of how your redesign is being implemented and being involved throughout the process is absolutely critical.
+Keeping track of how your website redesign is being implemented and being involved throughout the process is absolutely critical.
 This means making sure your resources are being allocated and used wisely, that mid-term objectives are met, and early results are showing.

 9. Launch Your New Website